AdobeDocs/certification.en/help/certifications/ame/ame-m-architect.md

 You should have:

-* A current certification in Marketo Engage Business Practitioner Certified Expert
+* A current certification in [!DNL Marketo Engage] Business Practitioner Certified Expert
-* At least five years of experience preferably with multiple instances of Marketo Engage
+* At least five years of experience preferably with multiple instances of [!DNL Marketo Engage]
 * An understanding of the business impact and effectively explain/communicate their solution to the stakeholders (technical and non-technical) at different levels
-* The ability to conceptualize a solution and translate to a Marketo Engage architecture, understand the business processes impacted by integrations
+* The ability to conceptualize a solution and translate to a [!DNL Marketo Engage] architecture, understand the business processes impacted by integrations
 * Familiarity with the principles of architecting an instance

 Additionally, you should be familiar with the following tools and technologies:

-* Adobe Marketo Engage features, functionality, and apps
+* Adobe [!DNL Marketo Engage] features, functionality, and apps
 * Database systems
 * API connectivity
 * CRM platform